neicnordic/glenna-documentation/docs/wp03/security_analysis.rst

 **AIS-01 (SA-04): Application & Interface Security Application Security**

-**Desc:** Applications and programming interfaces (APIs) shall be designed, developed, deployed, and tested in accordance with leading industry standards (e.g., OWASP for web applications) and adhere to applicable legal, statutory, or regulatory compliance obligations.
+**Description:** Applications and programming interfaces (APIs) shall be designed, developed, deployed, and tested in accordance with leading industry standards (e.g., OWASP for web applications) and adhere to applicable legal, statutory, or regulatory compliance obligations.

 Threat 5: Denial of Service
 ******************
 **GRM-01 (IS-04): Governance and Risk Management Baseline Requirement**

-**Desc:** Baseline security requirements shall be established for developed or acquired, organizationally-owned or managed, physical or virtual, applications and infrastructure system and network components that comply with applicable legal, statutory and regulatory compliance obligations.
+**Description:** Baseline security requirements shall be established for developed or acquired, organizationally-owned or managed, physical or virtual, applications and infrastructure system and network components that comply with applicable legal, statutory and regulatory compliance obligations.
 Deviations from standard baseline configurations must be authorized following change management policies and procedures prior to deployment, provisioning, or use.
 Compliance with security baseline requirements must be reassessed at least annually unless an alternate frequency has been established and authorized based on business need.

 **IVS-04 (OP-03): Infrastructure & Virtualization Security Information System Documentation**

-**Desc:** The availability, quality, and adequate capacity and resources shall be planned, prepared, and measured to deliver the required system performance in accordance with legal, statutory, and regulatory compliance obligations.
+**Description:** The availability, quality, and adequate capacity and resources shall be planned, prepared, and measured to deliver the required system performance in accordance with legal, statutory, and regulatory compliance obligations.
 Projections of future capacity requirements shall be made to mitigate the risk of system overload.

 **BCR-08 (RS-07): Business Continuity Management & Operational Resilience Equipment Power Failures**

-**Desc:** Protection measures shall be put into place to react to natural and man-made threats based upon a geographically-specific Business Impact Assessment
+**Description:** Protection measures shall be put into place to react to natural and man-made threats based upon a geographically-specific Business Impact Assessment

 **AIS-01 (SA-04)**